 The Oslo Business for Peace Award Committee works independently of the Foundation when assessing nominated candidates.
 The decision of the committee members is final.
 After selecting the Business for Peace Honourees, the committee also selects a primus inter pares among them, who will act as the spokesperson for that year’s Honourees.

 The members of the Award Committee are Nobel prize winners in Peace or Economics.
 It is the goal of the Foundation that the committee over time will be increased to five members.
-The task of inviting a new member to the Award committee has been given to former Swedish prime minister Göran Persson, former Norwegian prime minister Kjell Magne Bondevik, and the director of the Peace Research Institute Oslo (PRIO), Kristian Berg Harpviken.
+The task of inviting a new member to the Award committee has been given to former Swedish prime minister Göran Persson, former Norwegian prime minister Kjell Magne Bondevik, and the former director of the Peace Research Institute Oslo (PRIO), Kristian Berg Harpviken.

 To be ethically credible, the recognition should come from outside the business community, and be esteemed as of the highest possible moral and professional authority.
 A committee of independent individuals recognized globally for their moral and professional contribution to mankind will consider and confer the Oslo Business for Peace Award.
 Through their work, the committee will identify the leading businesspersons worldwide who spearhead the development of the ethical business case, while creating examples of modern business success.